Xurel/odin-recipes/README.md

 # odin-recipes
-HTML-page to showcase what i've learnd.
+HTML-page to showcase what i've learned.